About Phil

 I moved to London in 1999 and began to setup a home studio in a bedroom.
 Even in these unsuitable conditions, I began to see that I had a skill in recording and production.
 After only six months, I moved house once more into Essex.
 This was the only way of being close to London, but being able to afford a house with the room for a pro studio.

 The move to Essex proved to be the correct one.
-Within months, I had joined the band 'Rock Solid'.
-Although a covers band, This is where I met bass player Stew Mills, a very talented man, who has played in every project or band with me ever since!
+Within months, I had joined the covers band ‘Rock Solid’.

-I then went back to college, and studied for a NOCN level 3 in sound engineering and music production.
+Having started to gain a lot of PA and recording work, I decided to go back to college, and studied for a NOCN level 3 in sound engineering and music production.
 I passed with a distinction!